terrytay/tp/docs/DeveloperGuide.md

 1. Scheduling Tasks
     - You can manage tasks based on priority for events and countdown for deadlines.
 1. Study Area.
 For more information of the design and implementation for this feature, click [here](#31-scheduling-tasks)
-    - You can find a study area that meets your criteria.
+    - You can find a Study Area that meets your criteria.
 The software however have a limited number of supported criteria.
 For more information of the design and implementation for this feature, click [here](#32-listing-study-areas)

 ## 2. Design